 - states attempting to pass “bathroom bills” that would prevent trans people from using the restroom that aligns with their gender

-- abortion resources and facilities that exclude transgender men and nonbinary people who were assigned female at birth
+- abortion resources and facilities excluding transgender men and nonbinary people who were assigned female at birth

 - excluding trans people from military service based on the misconception that associated medical expenses are too high